Jpja/CounterTools/README.md

 Download the zip file, extract the directory and open index.html.
 Follow instructions in the GUI.

+## Disclaimer
+The wallet is not actively maintained.
+Bugs and loss of funds may occur.
+No warranty.
+For development use only.

 ## Features
 - Send BTC, XCP and assets
 - View BTC, XCP and asset balances